 (2) Nothing in subsection (1) authorises any person, or group of persons, to dispose of or exercise any right or interest, or any purported right or interest, in a manner which is, in the opinion of the Minister, detrimental to the purposes of this Act.

-[Section 7 amended by No. 24 of 1995 s.
+[Section 7 amended: No. 24 of 1995 s.
 8.]

 8. Availability for traditional use